-K. VOTING
+L. VOTING

-If the voting lighting system is available, when the matter is appropriately before the council for a vote, the presiding officer shall announce "roll call vote", at which time the councilmembers shall press the appropriate box on the voting screen ("yes" "no" "abstain" "recuse"); the city clerk or her designee will then announce that all votes have been cast, after which the presiding officer will encourage the council to review their vote; the city clerk will then display the result of the vote and the presiding officer shall announce the 'yes' and 'no', etc. vote tally.
+If the voting lighting system is available when the matter is appropriately before the council for a vote, the presiding officer shall announce "roll call vote", at which time the councilmembers shall press the appropriate box on the voting screen ("yes" "no" "abstain" "recuse"); the city clerk or her designee will then announce that all votes have been cast, after which the presiding officer will encourage the council to review their vote; the city clerk will then display the result of the vote and the presiding officer shall announce the 'yes' and 'no', etc. vote tally.
+The minutes of city council proceedings shall reflect the final vote tally.